Posted on August 4th 2018

 Eusine drops the pointless backstory that humans have betrayed Raikou's trust so many times in the past that it now no longer trusts humans at all.
 This doesn't really add anything.
 We believed that Raikou is just a wild animal that of course doesn't just become best friends with the first humans it runs into.
 Even if you saved a bear, you wouldn't expect that bear to then be best friends with you.
 You would hopefully respect the fact that the bear could tear you in half, and save it in a safe way for everyone involved.

 Also, the story Eusine tells implies that this Raikou was born from the first bolt of lightning and that this same singular Raikou has been alive for thousands of years.
 This was back when Legendary Pokémon in the Pokémon canon were (mostly) implied to be singular and immortal.
+Even if the canon of the games implies that Raikou must be one of the youngest Pokémon species.

 Introduced along with Eusine, there's also this guy named Kudo, who has no point whatsoever, but he gets featured in the commercial spots too, for some reason.
 Nurse Joy and Officer Jenny are more prominent characters than he is, so we don't get it.
 We thought maybe he had another role in some other episode of the anime to justify this strange spotlight on him, but no, this is his sole appearance.
 Maybe he was a creator's pet or something.